gpivaro/sqlalchemy-challenge/README.md

 Use Python and SQLAlchemy to do basic climate analysis and data exploration of the provided climate database.
 All of the following analysis will be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* The analysis is presented in the [notebook](climate_starter.ipynb).
+* The analysis is presented in the [notebook](climate.ipynb).
 The provided database files to complete the climate analysis and data exploration is [hawaii.sqlite](Resources/hawaii.sqlite).

-* Choose a start date and end date for the trip (make sure that the vacation range is approximately 3-15 days total).

 * We use SQLAlchemy `create_engine` to connect to the SQLite database.
 We use SQLAlchemy `automap_base()` to reflect the tables into classes and save a reference to those classes called `Station` and `Measurement`.